Ameba-AIoT/ameba-rtos-pro2-doc/source/application_note/15_ISP.rst

 (1) 3 options to select the input method: input by strings, English text
     files, Chinese text files

-    -  Please note the option “Input Bmp file” is not used for generating font lib.
+    -  Please note the option "Input Bmp file" is not used for generating font lib.

 (2) Select font: Please avoid the situation when incomplete characters